mralston/laravel-eav/README.md

 - Yes, there are another packages which already provide similar functionality.
 - Yes, EAV is sometimes considered an anti-pattern due to performance issues.
+- Yes, this might be considered reinventing the NoSQL wheel.
 - Yes, I did it anyway. 🤷🏻‍♂️

-Truth be told, this started as a proof-of-concept based on an idea I had, aimed at improving a messy pre-existi g implementation in several projects which I am involved in maintaining.
+Truth be told, this started as a proof-of-concept based on an idea I had, aimed at improving a messy pre-existing implementation in several projects which I am involved in maintaining.

 The EAV implementations which I've seen thus far have a separate database record for each EAV attribute.
 I believe that the bulk of the performance problems comes from the large amounts of additional database traffic as a result.

 My concept is to place all of the EAV data into a JSON field in a single database record, which can be fetched just once per model instance.

 Inspiration for using a [JSON field](https://www.youtube.com/watch?v=QZBxgX2OWbI) came from [Aaron Francis](https://aaronfrancis.com/) @ PlanetScale, so kudos to him.
+Also thanks to Aaron for the get-out-of-jail-free card when it comes to the 'you should just use a NoSQL database' argument.

 ## Installation